msinilo/rustmeta/README.md

 https://github.com/blitzcode/rust-exp was a great learning source.

-Blob generation/vertex transformation & rasterization is all parallelizd with Rayon, but not super safe (especially blob generation), could not find a good way to use Rayon as a "producer".
+Blob generation/vertex transformation & rasterization is all parallelized with Rayon, but not super safe (especially blob generation), could not find a good way to use Rayon as a "producer".

 ![Video](video.gif "Short video")

-Press SPACE to enabled/disable lighting.
+Press SPACE to enable/disable lighting.